9 Critical Skills to Enhance Your Audit Career Path

 According to a recent study from PwC, 9 out of 10 very effective internal audit leaders excel in demonstrating executive presence.

-As mentioned previously, the most successful internal auditors are not fulfilled with the status quo—they have an eye for continuous process improvement and how they can advance the profession in a business that is changing at an accelerated rate.
-Internal auditors should seek to not only refine their own skills, but also to understand, adapt to, and leverage emerging technologies.
+As mentioned previously, the most successful internal auditors are not fulfilled with the status quo—they have an eye for continuous process improvement and how they can advance the internal audit profession in a business that is changing at an accelerated rate.
+Internal auditors should seek to not only refine their own internal audit skills, but also to understand, adapt to, and leverage emerging technologies.

-Even if an organization does not have a structured or formal learning program in place, internal auditors should pursue workshops and courses to independently expand their own knowledge.
+Even if an organization does not have a structured or formal learning program in place, internal auditing professionals should pursue workshops and courses to independently expand their own knowledge and internal audit competencies.

 Curiosity also means that these internal audit practitioners ruthlessly dig into problems in pursuit of an answer and solution.
-They are excited about a mystery, rather than being discouraged by it.
+Auditors are excited about a mystery, rather than being discouraged by it.

 “We want people who have a passion for truly understanding the business and a knack for remaining inquisitive within environments that can change on a weekly or even daily basis,” explains Kelly Barrett, Vice President of Internal Audit and Compliance for Home Depot.

-While some level of skepticism is encouraged, for a thriving audit career path, auditors must balance that with a certain amount of open-mindedness in order to make informed judgments and decisions.
+While some level of skepticism is encouraged, for a thriving audit career path, auditors must balance that with a certain amount of open-mindedness in order to make informed judgments and decisions while conducting their audit plan.

 “An open-minded auditor is nonpartisan and able to see the good practices, as well as the improvement areas,” writes Amanda Bradley, GlaxoSmithKline’s Director of Risk and Strategy.
 “This supports the development of the internal control framework, and means that the auditor is able to challenge on the best corrective actions to put in place because they have seen what good looks like.”